Azure/azure-sdk-for-python/sdk/monitor/microsoft-opentelemetry-exporter-azuremonitor/swagger/README.md

-# Opentelemtry Exporter for Azure Monitor Client for Python
+# OpenTelemetry Exporter for Azure Monitor Client for Python

 > see https://aka.ms/autorest